ElenaOl/elena-olekh-resume/README.md

 >[GitHub](github.com/ElenaOl)

 ## Summary
-**Full Stack web developer** Creative and dynamic web developer who likes to build engaging and delightful experiences for end-users, and with a strong ability to focus on simplicity, and build clean, maintainable code.
+Creative and dynamic web developer who likes to build engaging and delightful experiences for end-users, and with a strong ability to focus on simplicity, and build clean, maintainable code.

 ## Technical skills